Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 You can check out [this page](Developer-Tips.html) for detailed usage information regarding this command.

-## Set up a distributed storage as UFS
+## Setting up a distributed storage as UFS

 The [local Getting-Started guide](Getting-Started.html) shows the steps of how to start Alluxio with default local file system.
 In a distributed cluster, Alluxio requires a distributed storage system as Under File System.